 What also makes it the best smoke air purifier is the fact that it can be mounted on a wall or stand alone as a floor unit.

-It’s design is also unsurpassed in its field.
+The design is also unsurpassed in its field.
 No other air purifier looks as stylish as this product and you can customize the front panel display with various designs and colors to match your personal taste.

-Finally, it’s perfect for any home because it can purify a space up to 700 sq. ft., which is ideal for most home applications.
+Finally, it’s perfect for any large room because it can purify a space up to 700 sq. ft., which is ideal for most home applications.

 The second best air purifier for cigarette smoke and cigar odors is the Austin Air HealthMate HM 400.